Lynne Brindley: Honours

-She is a Fellow of the Royal Society of Arts (FRSA).
-She was appointed a Dame Commander of the Order of the British Empire (DBE) in the 2008 New Year's Honours List for services to education.
-On 16 July 2015, she was elected an honorary fellow of the British Academy (FBA).
-In 2009 she won the National Information Standards Organization (NISO)'s Miles Conrad Award.
+Brindley is a Fellow of the Royal Society of Arts (FRSA).
+She was appointed a Dame Commander of the Order of the British Empire (DBE) in the 2008 New Year Honours List for services to education.
+On 16 July 2015, she was elected an honorary fellow of the British Academy (HonFBA).
+In 2009, she won the National Information Standards Organization (NISO)'s Miles Conrad Award.